Giphy/GiphyAPI/README.md

 ## Sharing and Promoting your Giphy API Project

 Projects that leverage the Giphy API can be submitted to [Giphy labs](http://giphy.com/labs).
 Learn more about [Giphy labs](http://giphy.com/labs).

-## Additional Information

-Please submit corrections via [github issues](https://github.com/giphy/GiphyAPI/issues).
-Please see the [terms](http://giphy.com/terms) for any restrictions on using the service.

-Note: the public beta key will be decommissioned at a point in the future.
-Usage in production is prohibited and not recommended.
-Developers seeking to leverage the Giphy API should contact [api@giphy.com](mailto:api@giphy.com) for a unique API key.

-We recommend the JSONview plugin for [Firefox](https://addons.mozilla.org/en-us/firefox/addon/jsonview/) or [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en).